 Our Professional Fees are what we charge for the professional work we do for you.
 We may charge for a first meeting or set a fixed fee if you ask us to draft your will or a power of attorney, for example.

 We will give you a written summary of our discussion and our advice immediately after our first meeting.

-Our professional fee for our first meeting with you is usually $125.00.
-We do not charge GST. $125.00 may be all you need to pay because we hope the advice we give you will mean that you can take the steps you need to take to resolve the matter yourself.
+Our professional fee for our first meeting with you is usually $145.00.
+We do not charge GST. $145.00 may be all you need to pay because we hope the advice we give you will help you take the steps you need to take to resolve the matter yourself.

 If you ask us to continue to help you with your matter we will let you know in writing what we will be doing for you.
 We will give you an estimate of our professional fees and other costs.
 We will ask you to sign an agreement about what we will do for you and what our fee and other costs will be before we start work.

 These are other examples of our professional fees: (Please note - we do not charge GST)

-If we prepare a will where you leave all that you own to your partner and/or adult children.
+If we prepare a simple will where you leave all that you own to your partner and/or adult children.

 If you have children and you want to set up a trust for them in your will.